-North Jameson Lane at San Ysidro Road perpetuates the Montecito semi-rural aesthetic.
-The existing utility pole proposed to be used in association with the project is located in the road right-of-way of N. Jameson Lane, which is heavily travelled by the community as it serves as a frontage road along the north side of the freeway and provides local street connection of Montecito to Summerland.
+Santa Rosa Lane perpetuates the Montecito semi-rural aesthetic.
+The existing utility pole proposed to be used in association with the project is isolated from the surrounding urban forest projecting into the sky as viewed from the road.
 Installation of equipment on that pole would be especially prominent as a result.
 The equipment box would extrude 6" or more beyond the existing pole width at a height of nine feet above ground level, readily visible to the public.
-Undergrounding the equipment box and fiber optic cable as well as use of a different, more streamlined antenna design would be a feasible way to blend into the environment to the extent feasible.
 Therefore this finding cannot be made.